rdmolony/rdmolony.github.io/_posts/2023-11-16-stationmanager.md

 The web application framework, `Django`, works well with `Postgres` so by switching to `TimescaleDB` I found I could store all sensor metadata & all timeseries in the same database.

-So two databases ...
+So three databases ...

 ![source-files-to-mssql-database.svg](/assets/images/2023-11-16-stationmanager/source-files-to-mssql-database.svg)

-... became two databases ...
+... became, well, two databases ...

 ![source-files-to-timescale-database.svg](/assets/images/2023-11-16-stationmanager/source-files-to-timescale-database.svg)

-Now this didn't come for free,  I had to ...
+Now this change didn't come for free,  I had to ...

 - Build an importer on the web application to parse sensor files and import them to the `TimescaleDB` database
 - Adapt the web application so it would accept sensor files sent from another program (via an "Application Programming Interface" built on `django-rest-framework`)